ChandlerU11/ChandlerU11.github.io/content/posts/clean_data.md

 y_max = df_train['Max HR']
 ```

-Becuase of my running domain knowledge, I have an idea of what features will be usefull for predicting the *Max HR* and *Avg HR* columns of our data, but I'm a fan of letting scikit-learn decide what features are best for me.
+Because of my running domain knowledge, I have an idea of what features will be useful for predicting the *Max HR* and *Avg HR* columns of our data, but I'm a fan of letting scikit-learn decide what features are best for me.
 Let's select the best 5 features.

 ```python